Sign In / Sign Out

 - Map & Locations

 The Futurescape City Tours (FCT) are the next iteration of the Center for Nanotechnology in Society’s large-scale deliberative exercises.
-In the fall of 2013, six different cities, including St.Paul, Portland, Phoenix, Springfield, Durham, and Washington, D.C., will host coordinated engagements in which citizens and stakeholders come together to deliberative about nanotechnology and its relationship to urban environments and sustainability.
+In the fall of 2013, six different cities, including St.Paul, Portland, Phoenix, Springfield, Edmonton, and Washington, D.C., will host coordinated engagements in which citizens and stakeholders come together to deliberative about nanotechnology and its relationship to urban environments and sustainability.

 The Futurescape City Tours depends upon a set of methods that rely on citizen-driven agendas, the importance of place and materiality, the relevance of multiple timescapes, and the use of photography as a tool for deliberation.
 In the fall of 2012, the Center conducted a pilot in Phoenix led by Cynthia Selin, Kelly Campbell-Rawlings, and Kathryn de Ridder-Vignone in which 15 citizens participated in a three-part deliberative exercise, one of which was an all day walking tour of Phoenix.